A free boundary problem for the mean-field limit of diffusing particles with nonlinear boundary reactivity: Free boundary problem in the mean-field limit

-With these assumptions, \cite[Theorem~2.3]{fausti_soj_22} guarantees that, for every $n\geq 1$, there exists a unique solution $\mathbf{X}^n$ to the system \eqref{eq:sys_X}--\eqref{eq:reduced_filtration} which is adapted to the filtration $\mathcal{F}^n$ defined in \eqref{eq:full_filtration}.
-To analyse the mean-field limit of this system, we furthermore enforce the following assumption.
+With these assumptions, we can work with the solution $\mathbf{X}^n$ to \eqref{eq:sys_X}--\eqref{eq:reduced_filtration} constructed in \cite[Theorem~2.3]{fausti_soj_22}.
+This is adapted to the filtration $\mathcal{F}^n$ from \eqref{eq:full_filtration} and the construction is uniquely determined by the random inputs.
+Finally, we enforce the following for the mean-field analysis.

 \begin{assumption}[Initial conditions] The initial values $\{X_0^i\}_{i\geq 1}$ satisfy $\E[\exp(c(X^{i}_0)^2)]<\infty$ for all $i\geq 1$, for some $c>0$.
 Moreover, as $n\rightarrow \infty$, the corresponding empirical measures